House of Hohenzollern: Kings in Prussia (1701–1772) and Kingdom of Prussia (1772-1918)

-German Emperors (1871–1918)
+German Empire (1871–1918)

 In 1871, the German Empire was proclaimed.
 With the accession of William I to the newly established imperial German throne, the titles of King of Prussia, Duke of Prussia and Elector of Brandenburg were always attached to the title of German Emperor.

 Prussia's Minister President Otto von Bismarck convinced William that German Emperor instead of Emperor of Germany would be appropriate.
 He became primus inter pares among other German sovereigns.

 William II intended to develop a German navy capable of challenging Britain's Royal Navy.
 The assassination of Archduke Franz Ferdinand of Austria on 28 June 1914 set off the chain of events that led to World War I. As a result of the war, the German, Russian, Austro-Hungarian and Ottoman empires ceased to exist.

+The new Hohenzollern crypt (Hohenzollerngruft) in the new Berlin Cathedral was completed in 1905.

 In 1918, the German empire was abolished and replaced by the Weimar Republic.
 After the outbreak of the German revolution in 1918, both Emperor William II and Crown Prince William signed the document of abdication.